Is a Low FODMAP Diet Right for You?

 Low FODMAP Alcohol

-Even though this isn’t a low FODMAP snack, it’s important to mention alcohol because we get asked about it often.
+Even though this isn’t a food, it’s important to mention alcohol because we get asked about it often.

 We don’t recommend including alcohol while going through a gut healing protocol because it damages the gut.